 - Obfuscated servers – By making your VPN traffic look like HTTPS (HTTP Secure) web traffic, it becomes effectively invisible to internet censors and other snoops.
 Very helpful if you need to work around various internet blocks.

-- CyberSec – This NordVPN feature protects you from, “ads, unsafe connections, and malicious sites.”
+- Threat Protection – This NordVPN feature is an ad blocker and much more.
+It protects you from, “ads, unsafe connections, and malicious sites.”
 Not surprisingly, Google does not allow NordVPN to post an app with ad blocking in the Google Play store.
 You can download an Android VPN app that can block ads directly from the NordVPN website.

 NordVPN is ranked as our best VPN for Netflix.
-It can give you access to many Netflix regional libraries, and stream the content extremely fast, without the jitter and delays and degraded video quality that lesser competitors provide.
+It can give you access to many Netflix regional libraries, and stream the content extremely fast, without the jitter and delays, and degraded video quality that lesser competitors provide.
+It likewise can stream all the other major services, including Amazon Prime Video, HBO Max, Hulu, and many others.

 To learn more about the leading WireGuard VPN, check out our complete NordVPN review.

-Surfshark VPN – A high-quality, low-cost WireGuard VPN provider
+Surfshark – A high-quality, low-cost WireGuard VPN provider

 |Support||24/7 chat; email|